facu-ai-sec/ai-cybersecurity-portfolio/README.md

 Custom-built scanner capable of detecting open ports and inferring probable services.
 Includes exception handling, latency measurement and multi-target support.

-(Upcoming) Network Packet Interceptor (Scapy):
-A tool for capturing, parsing, and analysing packets in real time.
-Designed to integrate with an AI model for anomaly detection.

 3. Additional Experiments